 1. The life of a practically single mom.
 When you’re married to a man who spends six months to nine months and sometimes even a year onboard, you’re practically a single parent.
 This is one of the reasons why I have so much respect for single parents because I understand how it is to deal with pregnancy, labor, childbirth, and raising a child practically alone.
-For some, it may look unusual, but for a seafarer’s wife, it’s so usual to have a husband who leaves for work while you’re three months pregnant dealing with morning sickness and then comes home when your baby is already three months old.
+For some, it may look unusual, but for a seafarer’s wife, it’s usual to have a husband who leaves for work while you’re three months pregnant dealing with morning sickness and then comes home when your baby is already three months old.
 Sometimes, he also gets you pregnant (again!) before leaving for work.
-It’s actually a cycle of 3 B’s: buntis..bye-bye..birth..buntis..bye-bye..birth…

-It’s even more challenging when you’re dealing with the little boys.
-I couldn’t shoot a ball to save my life but now, I get to play ball games and wrestling with our son.
-I’m now quite the expert in repairing his toy cars and robots.
+I couldn’t shoot a ball to save my life but now, I get to play ball games and wrestling with our kids.
+I’m now quite the expert in repairing toy cars and robots.
 Batgirl, Power Ranger of all possible colors, Spiderman, Superman (with a cluster of bangs and red cloth to complete the look as instructed by the little boy)…I’ve role played and fought them all.

 2. The life of a decision maker.
 Having a seafarer for a husband means that there are times when there’s no communication at all because the husband is in the middle of the sea for weeks or even a month.
 Very often, this leaves the wife taking on the role of the main decision maker.

-I actually love this part because it leaves no room for argument How can hubby argue when things are already decided and done even before he knew it (hehe)?
-From which school to enroll our son to buying a new furniture or appliance, I get to have the upper hand.
+I actually love this part because it leaves no room for argument How can husband argue when things are already decided and done even before he knew it?
+From which school to enroll the kids to buying a new furniture, I get to have the upper hand.

 4. The life a practically virgin wife.
 When you have a partner who comes home every nine months or longer, it’s a given fact that sex life is practically non-existent.
 Why, one of my former colleagues used to roar in laughter every time I announce that because I married a seafarer, I’m just “slightly used”